dell/csm-docs/content/docs/replication/deployment/install-repctl.md

 ## Install Replication Walkthrough

-Here are simple steps on how you can start using Container Storage Modules (CSM) for Replication with help from `repctl`
+You can start using Container Storage Modules (CSM) for Replication with help from `repctl` using these simple steps:

 1. Prepare admin Kubernetes clusters configs
 2. Add admin configs as clusters to `repctl`